 I knew from his emails then that he was not well, but due to his continuing interest and responses, he seemed fine and he certainly never seemed pessimistic about his illness.
 Therefore, it was a major shock to hear that he suddenly passed away on 15th November 2016 in London, UK, reportedly with his wife Ayse, stepdaughter, John Howard and HE Chime Rinpoche at his bedside.
 I subsequently attended Edward’s funeral in London (acting as a voluntary oral translator for Khenpo Chokyi Nangwa) with airfare paid out of my own pocket.
 Even though I had never met Henning in person (and I was not a very experienced oral translator), I admired his work greatly and so it was an honour to be able to attend his funeral and also hear Chime Rinpoche give an inspiring tribute to him.

 Edward told me he was also ‘good friends’ with another Tibetan Jonang lama and Kālacakra practitioner, Khentrul Rinpoche, who had recently visited him in Austria that summer (see photo he sent me of both of them).
+Here is a quote from Rinpoche when I asked him to provide something for this memorial tribute:

 After Edward passed away, I offered to check, complete and edit his draft translation of the Tāranātha sadhana text on the Kālacakra preliminaries, ‘A Celestial Stairway’, for publication, as it was being used by people on A4 handouts and not in a finished state.
 Also, both he and I had both been frustrated that changes had been made to his translation by people on the course (who were not translators) and who had not consulted him about it.
 It was also important to ensure his work did not go to waste and was published for the people he had done it for and for people who wanted to practise Kālacakra.
 Chokyi Nangwa agreed to my doing this and was subsequently published by his monastery in 2017, see details here.